Simulating Charged Defects in Silicon Dangling Bond Logic Systems to Evaluate Logic Robustness: Methodology

 \section{Methodology}

-This work incorporates fixed charge defect calculations into SimAnneal's energy equation \cite{ng2020siqad, huff2018binary}.
-The modified system energy is given as
+This section constitutes the main contribution of this work.
+Taking the system energy formulation for classical ground state charge configurations as the starting point \cite{huff2018binary,ng2020siqad}, we incorporate the effects of fixed-charge defects as follows:

-where $V_\text{ext}^{(i)}$ is the sum of influences by external electrostatic potential sources at the $i$th SiDB excepting those from defects and other SiDBs, $V_\text{fc}^{(i)}$ is the sum of the effects from all fixed charge defects on each SiDB, $V^{(i,j)}$ is the screened Coulombic interaction strength between SiDBs, and $n^{(i)}$ is the charge state at each SiDB with allowed values $+1$, $0$, and $-1$ corresponding to the vacant, singly-charged, and doubly-charged states.
-This work added the $V_\text{fc}^{(i)}$ term to encapsulate the Coulombic effect of defects with fixed charges on SiDBs given by
+where $V_\text{ext}^{(i)}$ is the sum of influences by electrostatic potential sources at the $i$th SiDB excepting those from defects and other SiDBs, $V_\text{fc}^{(i)}$ is the sum of the effects from all fixed-charge defects on each SiDB, $V^{(i,j)}$ is the screened Coulombic interaction strength between SiDBs, and $n^{(i)}$ is the charge state at each SiDB with allowed values $+1$, $0$, and $-1$ corresponding to the vacant, singly-charged, and doubly-charged states.
+This work adds the $V_\text{fc}^{(i)}$ term to encapsulate the Coulombic effect of defects with fixed-charges on SiDBs given by

-where $q_0$ is the elementary charge, $z^{(k)}$ is the charge state at the $k$th defect, $\epsilon_0$ is the vacuum permittivity, $r^{(i,k)}$ is the distance between each defect and the $i$th SiDB, $\epsilon_r^{(k)}$ is the dielectric constant associated with each defect, and $\lambda_\text{TF}^{(k)}$ is the Thomas-Fermi screening length associated with each defect.
-To simulate these defects, the following information must be passed to SimAnneal for each defect: \begin{enumerate*} \item the physical location, \item $z^{(k)}$, \item $\epsilon_r^{(k)}$, and \item $\lambda_\text{TF}^{(k)}$. \end{enumerate*} Physical parameters $\epsilon_r^{(k)}$ and $\lambda_\text{TF}^{(k)}$ are expected to be fitted experimentally as done in \cite{huff2019electrostatic} or retrieved from physical simulations.
-This formulation does not require alterations to SimAnneal's metastability conditions.
+where $q_0$ is the elementary charge, $m^{(k)}$ is the charge state at the $k$th defect, $\epsilon_0$ is the vacuum permittivity, $r^{(i,k)}$ is the distance between each defect and the $i$th SiDB, $\epsilon_r^{(k)}$ is the dielectric constant associated with each defect, and $\lambda_\text{TF}^{(k)}$ is the Thomas-Fermi screening length associated with each defect.
+To simulate these defects, the following information must be passed to a simulation engine for each defect: \begin{enumerate*} \item the physical location, \item $z^{(k)}$, \item $\epsilon_r^{(k)}$, and \item $\lambda_\text{TF}^{(k)}$. \end{enumerate*} Physical parameters $\epsilon_r^{(k)}$ and $\lambda_\text{TF}^{(k)}$ are expected to be fitted experimentally as done in \cite{huff2019electrostatic} or acquired from physical simulations.
+This formulation does not require alterations to established metastability conditions for SiDB charge states \cite{ng2020siqad}.

 In the interest of simulation runtime, this formulation assumes that the defect being simulated maintains a fixed charge state for the physical environment in which it resides.
 Under extreme biases, the charged defects may take on different charge states according to the electrostatic landscape and may be subject to different metastability conditions.
 Capturing such effects may be of interest in future work, but is not within the scope of this formulation.